shinckel/pipex/README.md

 # Pipex
 This project is initiated by 42 school.
 For comprehensive information regarding the requirements, please consult the PDF file in the subject folder of the repository.
-Furthermore, I have provided my notes and a concise summary of new concepts below.
+Furthermore, I have provided my notes and a concise summary below.
 ```diff
 + keywords: multi-processes programming
 + unidirectional